Thaipusam: Outside India

 While the festival originated in India, it has spread across other countries with significant Tamil diaspora.
 It is celebrated in a much larger scale in some of the countries outside India.
 It is celebrated in Sri Lanka, Myanmar, and countries in Southeast Asia notably in Malaysia, Singapore, and Indonesia.
 It is also celebrated in other countries with significant people of Tamil origin like Fiji, Mauritius, Seychelles, South Africa, Canada, the Caribbean countries including Trinidad and Tobago, and countries with significant Indian migrants like the United States.

 In Malaysia, the festival attracts thousands of people for the elaborate festivities at Batu Caves near Kuala Lumpur and Arulmigu Balathandayuthapani Temple, Penang.
 In Singapore, devotees start the procession at Sri Srinivasa Perumal Temple carrying milk pots and kavadis with spikes pierced on their body and proceeds towards Sri Thendayuthapani Temple.
 Thaipusam in Mauritius is celebrated with thousands of attendees taking the ritual 'Cavadee' from Kovil Montagne.
 In South Africa, Thaipusam Kavady is celebrated in Durban, Clairwood Shree Siva Soobramonior Temple in Cape Town and Shree Sivasubramaniar Alayam in Palm Ridge.
 At Fiji, the festival is celebrated at Sri Siva Subrahmanya Swami Temple in Nadi town and at the Sri Raj Mahamariamman Temple in Suva.
-In Indonesia, processions are Medan and Palani Andawer Temple, Banda Aceh.
-At Medan, pilgrims accompany a hundred year old chariot locally known as Radhoo to Sri Mariamman Temple at Kampung Madras.
+In Indonesia, the festival is celebrated in Medan, Binjai, Jakarta and Banda Aceh.
+At Medan, thousands accompany a hundred year old chariot locally known as Radhoo from Sree Soepramaniem Nagarattar Temple to Sri Mariamman Temple at Kampung Madras.
 In the US, the festival is celebrated in various Hindu temples across the country.

 It is a national holiday in Mauritius and a state holiday in Kuala Lumpur, Johor, Negeri Sembilan, Penang, Perak, Putrajaya and Selangor in Malaysia.
 It was a declared national holiday in Singapore till 1968.